1. Advice, Tips. How GPS can be used at Red Bull Romaniacs competitors?

 If track banners are missing or visibility is low

-Riders can use the GPS as navigation tool to stay on track.
-In case you are confused about which track to take, or the marks are missing, viewing the GPS display provides you with which direction to take.
+Competitors can use the GPS as a navigation tool to stay on track.
+In case they are confused about which track to take, or the banner marks are missing, viewing the GPS display provides them with the direction to take.

 Know the track in advance

-A GPS device can help you drive more intuitively because it shows you in advance which way the track goes, will shows in advance a corner coming, or that you can maintain a higher speed because you can see a long straight line track on the GPS.
+A GPS device can help competitors drive more intuitively because it shows them in advance which way the track goes, will shows in advance a corner coming, or that they can maintain a higher speed because they can see a long straight line track on the GPS.

 In case of problems, know where help is located

-Also we use GPS devices for safety (see Waypoints) - in case of problems, you can see where our rescue point vehicles are located beside the course.
+We use GPS devices as a safety aid (see Waypoints) - in case of problems, competitors can see where our rescue point vehicles are located beside the course.

-If you go a wrong way, you can still find the right track
+If competitors go wrong way, you can still find the right track

-If you miss a turn or leave the racing track you will not see any more marks on the display.
-The safest way to find the track again is to return to the point where you left the course track.
+If competitors miss a turn or leave the racing track they will not see any more marks on the display.
+The safest way to find the track again is to return to the point where they left the course track.

 Now that you know how it works, practice how to create a WAYPOINT.

-Rescue operations are possible! if we know your exact position.
+Rescue operations are possible! if we know competitors exact GPS position in the wilderness.

-You WILL be asked when they hand-in their GPS at registration to demonstrate how to make a Waypoint and how to read it and describe it over the phone to a member of the Red Bull Romaniacs rescue team.
+Competitors WILL be asked when they hand-in their GPS at registration to demonstrate how to make a Waypoint, how to read it and how to describe it over the phone to a member of the Red Bull Romaniacs rescue team.

 3. How does GPS navigation help?

-GPS Navigation – How do I use it?
+GPS Navigation – How do Competitors use it?

-GPS Navigation helps you know where you came from, where you are going and gives a direction line to follow to get there.
+GPS Navigation helps competitors know where they came from, where they are going and gives a direction line to follow how to get there.

-The GPS Team will upload each night the next days race track on your GPS device(s).
-Before the start, you will need to turn it on and get a GPS signal.
+The Red Bull Romaniacs GPS Team will upload each night the next days race track on competitors GPS device(s).
+Before the offroad start, competitors need to turn the GPS on to get a GPS signal.